michaelboth/Takyon/README.md

 --------|------------
 hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Providers, CUDA, MMAPs, relialbe, unrelaible, and multiple memory blocks. hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided 'read','write'.<br>Optionally supports CUDA & MMAPs.
-Only works will Proivers that support read and write. throughput | Determine transfer speed of a provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Providers, CUDA, and MMAPs.<br>Run with '-h' to see all the options.
+Only works will Proivers that support read and write. throughput | Determine transfer speed of a Provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Providers, CUDA, and MMAPs.<br>Run with '-h' to see all the options.